jeighmz/open-ai-stuff/README.md

 - `base64`: For Base64 encoding and decoding.
 - `IPython Audio`: For audio playback in Jupyter notebooks.

-Make sure to install these packages before running the code.

 ## Quick Note on API Keys

 - We use `.env` files for API keys.